manelpuig/rUBot_mecanum_ws/Documentation/01_rubot_model_control.md

 Follow the wall accuratelly is an interesting challenge to make a map with precision to apply SLAM techniques for navigation purposes.

 There are 2 main tasks:
-- Create a python file "rubot_wall_follower.py" to perform the wall follower in the maze of our gopigo3 robot
+- Create a python file "rubot_wall_follower_gm.py" to perform the wall follower in the maze of our mecanum robot
 - Create a launch file to initialyse all the needed nodes in our system for this control task

 Follow the instructions to perform the rubot_wall_follower_gm.py python program are in the notebook: